Thanks to the Barford and Love families, we are going to change the face of MS everywhere.

 “Even when she lost a lot of her capacity to speak, she had a beautiful smile for me.”

 With his mother top of mind, John wanted to do something to push research to the next level.
 So he brought together his sister Beth Malcolm and friends Jon and Nancy, to establish the Love and Barford MS Research Fund.
-It supports the work of St. Michael’s neurologist and interim BARLO MS Centre director, Dr. Jiwon Oh, who uses cutting-edge imaging techniques to study the spinal cord to advance diagnosis and treatment.
+It supports the work of St. Michael’s neurologist and BARLO MS Centre director, Dr. Jiwon Oh, who uses cutting-edge imaging techniques to study the spinal cord to advance diagnosis and treatment.